Print, broadcast and online journalists whose works held public figures accountable can compete for cash prizes.

 Africa Check, a project of the AFP Foundation, is accepting applications for the African Fact-Checking Awards.
 The awards honor journalism that exposes misleading claims made by public figures and institutions.

-The categories are fact-check of the year by a working journalist and fact-check of the year by a student.
-The working journalist will receive US$3,000, while the runner-up will be awarded US$1,500.
-The student journalist winner will receive US$2,000, and the runner-up US$1,000.
+The categories are fact-check of the year by a working journalist, fact-check of the year by a professional fact-checker and fact-check of the year by a student.
+The working journalist and fact-checkers will receive US$3,000, while the runners-up will be awarded US$1,500.
+The student journalist winner will receive US$2,000 and the runner-up US$1,000.

 The deadline is June 30.